Image: nadezhda1906 / stock.adobe.com

 Maryland runs its own health insurance exchange, which is called Maryland Health Connection.
 The Maryland exchange uses an active purchaser model, which means the exchange negotiates with insurers and determines which plans will be offered for sale (this took effect in 2016; prior to that Maryland had a clearinghouse exchange, which meant any carrier that offered QHPs in the state could sell policies on the exchange).
 Within the exchange, each insurer is allowed to offer up to four plans at each metal level.

-As of 2021, there are three insurers that offer exchange plans in Maryland, with varying coverage areas.
-All three will continue to offer coverage for 2022:
+For 2022, there are three insurers that offer exchange plans in Maryland, with varying coverage areas:

 - CareFirst (including BlueChoice HMO and CareFirst of Maryland PPO)